CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 It should be noted the elements in the array were all <= 256.
 This is perhaps an advantage for the radix sort, as it thrives when it has to compare keys that that require fewer bits to be represented in memory.

+This radix sort adds value by providing a relatively fast way of sorting small keys, while also showcasing an additional application of the GPU scan algorithm.

 ### GPU scan with shared memory ("Part 7")

 The performance of the work-efficient GPU scan with shared memory has been analyzed above.
+The value added by this can be seen exactly in that performance improvement.
 It may be invoked as follows:

 `
 StreamCompaction::EfficientShared::scan(size, out, in);